Logan-McDonald/CSCE466-Collector-Final/README.md

     - This is the most user-friendly way to access and manage the database.
     - Run the server: `python manage.py runserver`
     - Visit: http://localhost:8000/admin

+## Known limitations/problems

+- As of now, we don't know of any problems with our app, as we were able to fix everything that we encountered.
+However, one limitation we can name is the fact we aren't implementing the home page since it is out of scope.